larablocks/pigeon/README.md

 ```

 ####Send Raw Message:

+Pass a string as a param for the send() function and it will use the string as a raw message send and will ignore any
+view files or view variables assigned.

 ```php
 Pigeon::send('This is my raw message');
 ```

-Using a raw message will ignore any view files set and variables passed and only send whats in string param passed.

 ### Example - Using it all together